Birth Resulting in Stillbirth

-The Office of Vital Records accepts requests for certificates by email, fax, and mail.
+The Office of Vital Records accepts requests for certificates by fax or mail.
 The application explains how to submit applications and payment.
 County vital records offices do not issue Certificates of Birth Resulting in Stillbirth.

 Credit for Parents of Stillborn Children